 In my last post, I discussed injuries to high school athletes.
-There are unique legal issues attendant to that, since high school is mandatory and a part of the state’s educational infrastructure.
+There are unique legal issues attendant to that since high school is mandatory and a part of the state’s educational infrastructure.
 College athletics are distinct because colleges are not mandatory.
-There is no right to a university education.
+There is no right to university education.
 They are similar, however, insofar as public high schools and public or state colleges and universities are covered under the respective state tort claims acts.
-In addition, the standard for negligence is the same in both cases; negligence for a high school official is the same if he or she was a college or university official.
+In addition, the standard for negligence is the same in both cases; the negligence for a high school official is the same if he or she was a college or university official.

 The Texas A&M Class Action